 Finally, it should be mentioned that even in the case of ministerial regulations, the coordination among several ministries may at times be indispensable – even more so when a certain regulation is issued jointly by several ministers or when it is issued by one minister in agreement with another one.

-Like ministerial regulations, Government regulations must also have a regulatory basis, but their issuing procedure is essentially different from the issuing procedure on the part of the ministers.
-The Government is a collective authority and all ministers are responsible for its work.
-On the other hand, the Government is also a place where different coalition interests collide for the first time and where the most important decisions are drafted and adopted.
+Like ministerial regulations, the government regulations must also have a regulatory basis, but their issuing procedure is essentially different from the issuing procedure on the part of the ministers.
+Government is a collective authority and all ministers are responsible for its work.
+On the other hand, the government is also a place where different coalition interests collide for the first time and where the most important decisions are drafted and adopted.
 For the above reasons, the procedure of issuing regulations and adopting other decisions is highly formalized and elaborated in detail in the governmental rules of procedure.
 These Rules of Procedure determine in detail the method of processing any material (including the drafts of regulations) undergoing the governmental procedure.
-In summary, this procedure could be described in the following way: first, the governmental rules of procedure determine in detail the elements that any material undergoing the government procedure must contain (among other things, assurance of the proposer[] on the conducted impact assessment of the proposed decisions on public financial resources, conformity with the EU acquis, reduction of administrative burdens and public administration, judicial authorities, economy, environment and social situation of individuals).
+In summary, this procedure could be described in the following way: first, the governmental rules of procedure determine in detail the elements that any material undergoing the government procedure must contain (among other things, assurance of the proposer[ii] on the conducted impact assessment of the proposed decisions on public financial resources, conformity with the EU acquis, reduction of administrative burdens and public administration, judicial authorities, economy, environment and social situation of individuals).
 Furthermore, the governmental rules of procedure require all material to be coordinated with the ministries and government offices concerned before they are submitted for the governmental procedure, and all drafts of regulations to be coordinated with the Ministry of Finance and the Government Office for Legislation.
 Non-coordinated material may proceed into the governmental procedure only if it could not be coordinated or if thus required by the urgency of the procedure.

 The governmental rules of procedure thus determine a 14-day period for inter-ministerial coordination and a further 5-day period available to the Office for Legislation and the Ministry of Finance for their repeated opinion if the stage of inter-ministerial coordination produced changes in the submitted material.
 All government material is then published in the information system of the Government.
 Ministers and directors of government offices responsible directly to the Prime Minister may submit their respective comments within three days after its publication, oppose the procedure, and the Ministry of Finance, the Ministry of Public Administration and the Government Office for Legislation may in certain cases demand the extension of the before stated period available for the submission of comments to nine days.
 The procedure of processing such uncoordinated material is continued after the notification of the successful coordination or its failure.
 As a rule, the material is then processed by a responsible working body of the Government and at a Government's session.
 The decisions of the Government may also be taken at correspondence sessions.
 When and what will be decided on at a correspondence session depends mostly on the Prime Minister.